ergo-services/ergo/README.md

   - includes support (over proxy connection): compression, fragmentation, linking/monitoring process, monitor node
   - example [examples/proxy](examples/proxy).
 * Introduced new behavior `gen.Raft`.
 It's improved implementation of [Raft consensus algorithm](https://raft.github.io).
 The key improvement is using quorum under the hood to manage the leader election process and make the Raft cluster more reliable.
 This implementation supports quorums of 3, 5, 7, 9, or 11 quorum members.
 Here is the example of this feature [example/raft](example/raft).
+* Introduced new interfaces to customize network layer
+  - `Resolver` to replace EPMD routines with your solution (e.g. ZooKeeper or any other service registrar)
+  - `Handshake` allows to customize authorization/authentication process
+  - `Proto` provides the way to implement a proprietary protocols (e.g. for IoT area)
 * Other new features:
   - `gen.Process` new methods:
     - `NodeUptime()`